-Born in 1947, Octavia Butler grew up in a segregated Pasadena with her widowed working mother.
+Born 72 years ago this month, on June 22nd, 1947, Octavia Estelle Butler grew up in a segregated Pasadena, California with her widowed working mother.
 She first penned original fiction at the age of 12, after watching Devil Girl from Mars—a now-cult film about a female alien commander who saves the day.
 It was the beginning of a lifelong love affair with science fiction, which only grew as she won writing contests in college.
 These early stories were sometimes the seedlings of her later hits, often colored by her childhood experiences as a person of color in racist mid-century America.
 Even then, her work offered biting observations on race relations, gender, sexuality, and power—themes she would sharpen even further as she evolved as a writer.

 Success came slowly but surely, beginning with her mentorship under Harlan Ellison in the 1970s.
 Still, Butler was in no place to quit her day job.
 Years later, the publication of her first three Patternist books finally allowed her focus on writing, full-time—a transition that gave rise to her 1979 masterpiece, Kindred.
 Her star continued to rise as she garnered critical acclaim for her short stories and novels, earning multiple Hugo and Nebula Awards, plus the prestigious MacArthur fellowship (the first to be awarded to a science fiction writer).